LorenzoPrinsloo/Shortly/README.md

  - a instance of the main REST app (shortly-app)
  - a  postgresql database instance (shortly-postgres)

+PS: If you see a Prompt that gives you the warning

+ *The image for the service you're trying to recreate has been removed.
+If you continue, volume data could be lost.
+Consider backing up your data before continuing.*

+ Just type in Y and enter to continue

 Once that's run you should see the web-service start on port 8080

 ## Postman Collection